ropensci-archive/roweb2/content/technotes/2018-07-30-phylotar-release.md

 ### BLAST+

-In addition to the R package a user will also need to have installed BLAST+ -- a local copy of the well-known [BLAST software](https://en.wikipedia.org/wiki/BLAST) on your machine.
+In addition to the R package you will also need to have installed BLAST+ -- a local copy of the well-known [BLAST software](https://en.wikipedia.org/wiki/BLAST) on your machine.
 Unfortnately this can be a little complex as its installation depends on your operating system (Windows, Mac or Linux).
 Fortunately, NCBI provides detailed installation instructions for each flavour of operating system.

 **To install BLAST+ on your local machine follow the [NCBI installation instructions](https://www.ncbi.nlm.nih.gov/books/NBK279671/).**